Hey, I’m Carli Lloyd

 I had to be 100% in, 100% of the time.

 There was no other way to become the best player in the world.
-In 2003, the program of turning me into the best soccer player in the world began.
+In 2003, the training began.

 Over the years, my confidence in myself and my abilities only grew stronger.